edk2-docs/edk-ii-package-maintainer-guidelines/GLOSSARY.md

 ## module

 A module is either an executable image or a library instance.
 For a list of module types supported by this package, see module type.

+## module type

+All libraries and components belong to one of the following module types: BASE, SEC, PEI_CORE, PEIM, DXE_CORE, SMM_CORE, DXE_DRIVER, DXE_RUNTIME_DRIVER, DXE_SMM_DRIVER, DXE_SAL_DRIVER, UEFI_DRIVER, or UEFI_APPLICATION.
+These definitions provide a framework that is consistent with a similar set of requirements.
+A module that is of module type BASE, depends only on headers and libraries provided in the MDE Package, while a module that is of module type DXE_DRIVER depends on common DXE components.